 Back to the home page

-When you have an elderly computer, for example one sold with Windows XP or Windows Vista, then the Xfce edition of Linux Mint is an excellent alternative operating system.
+When you have an elderly computer, for example one sold with Windows XP, Vista or 7, then the Xfce edition of Linux Mint is an excellent alternative operating system.
 Very easy and simple to operate; the average Windows user can handle it right away.
 No learning curve to speak of!

 Beautiful and free (no charge)

 This particular Linux is extra light, so the system requirements of this modern operating system are modest.
 But in spite of being lightweight, it's complete, beautiful and well-polished.

 Linux Mint is also entirely free of cost, which is of course an advantage in times of (personal) economic crisis....
 Linux Mint doesn't generate any direct sort of income.
 It's funded only by advertising on its website and support forum, and by sponsoring and donations.

 Contents of this page: